arield13/seegull/README.md

 ### Contributors

-Lucas Nilsson, Linda Attby, Louise Rönne, Henrik Erskérs, Jeremy Neiman, Suhani Vora
+Lucas Nilsson, Linda Attby, Louise Rönne, Henrik Erskérs, Jeremy Neiman, Suhani

 ### **Contributing**

 Contributions are welcome!
 If you have improvements, bug fixes, or new ideas, feel free to open a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ---